8 simple money-saving tips for renters

 We all know catching up with friends has changed during the lockdown.
-With Zoom on the rise and pubs and restaurants being shut, this is a good time to save money on those social occasions.
+With Zoom on the rise and pubs and restaurants being shut.

 3. Why not invest in a bike?

 Thousands of people have already invested in a bike to travel during the lockdown.
-Urban Jungle saw bike enquiries rise 60% compared to the previous May!
+Urban Jungle saw bike enquiries rise 60% in May 2020!
 Why not calculate the money saved on transport over lockdown?
 It’s likely quite a high amount if you commute every day.